nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_snippet.rst

 .. note::
     If you are using the nRF9160 DK, remember to :ref:`set the board controller switch to the **nRF91** position <build_pgm_nrf9160_board_controller>` before programming.

-To enable modem tracing with the UART trace backend on a nRF91 device, add the ``nrf91-modem-trace-uart`` snippet to the :term:`build configuration`.
+To enable modem tracing with the UART trace backend on a nRF91 Series device, add the ``nrf91-modem-trace-uart`` snippet to the :term:`build configuration`.
-This can be done in one of the following ways:
+You can do this in one of the following ways:

 .. tabs::